 Free samples to show the sweetness of the peaches is some of the best message distribution I’ve seen at a farmer’s market.
 I’ve also been moved by the farmer’s incredibly informed kid helping me to pick out the best ones.
 Sign placement matters; how the names of apples are displayed matters; and if the seller is standing out in front or behind the table matters.
 If too forward, some people shy away.
 Too reserved and some people lose interest.

-Message distribution is anthropology; it’s behavior science; it’s testing and analyzing to figure out what works or doesn’t and why –not just for today but for building long-term loyalty over time.
+Message distribution is anthropology; it’s behavior science; it’s testing and analyzing to figure out what works or doesn’t and why –not just for one sale today but for building long-term loyalty over time.

 How much was sold?
 How much is left?
 What did people ask for that we didn’t have?
 What was priced too low or too high?
 When the day is done, there is an accounting of what occurred in order to better plan for the next day, week or season.
 For farmers, margins can be thin, so quantitative and qualitative data is compiled and analyzed to minimize waste and maximize profit for reinvestment into the next yield.